OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 The v4 algorithm is a brute-force algorithm which will attempt to solve a sufficient answer, potentially by exhausting all possibilities.
 The v4 algorithm is the only effective algorithm for handling locations.
 Because it seeks a sufficient answer, rather than an optimal one, the offline `ring_calculator` can be used to determine how far the target inputs can be pushed and still have a viable solution, before running the plan.

-Due to the length of time the brute-force algorithm may take, the `plan` command may timeout - however work in progress is cached, so re-running the after a short wait plan should return a plan in a timely answer
+Due to the length of time the brute-force algorithm may take, the `plan` command may timeout - however work in progress is cached, so re-running the plan after a short wait should return a plan in a timely manner, as the previous calculations will be reused.

 ### Join process - verify the plan